Improving spliced alignment by modeling splice sites with deep learning: Methods

 \subsection{Model architecture}

 Minisplice uses a model with two 1D-CNN layers (Fig.~\ref{fig:wf}b).
 The architecture is common among small models for splice site prediction~\citep{Zabardast:2023aa}.
 The default model uses 16 features at both CNN layers and has 7,026 free parameters in total (sum of numbers in shaded boxes).
-During development, we experimented alternative models, for example with different kernel sizes, more CNN or dense layers, optional dropout layers or more parameters.
-We chose a relatively small model in the end because it is more efficient to deploy.
+During development, we experimented alternative models with different kernel sizes, more CNN or dense layers, optional dropout layers or more parameters.
+We chose a relatively small model in the end as it is more efficient to deploy.
+Because minimap2 and miniprot score each donor or acceptor site independently, we also model splice sites independently.